IAIK/fish-begol/README.md

 This code represents a portation of the LowMC implementation from [1] to the setting described in [2].
 Some of the code, and in particular the basic LowMC related methods, are taken from [1].
+Methods for MPC computations are based on [3].

 Dependencies
 ------------